Dick Modzelewski: Legacy

 In 1993, Modzelewski was honored for his college football exploits with his induction into the College Football Hall of Fame and in 1986, Dick was inducted into the National Polish American Sports Hall of Fame.

 Dick Modzelewski played and started in 8 NFL championship games.
 1956, 1958, 1959, 1961–1963 with the New York Giants, and 1964 and 1965 with the Cleveland Browns.
 He was an NFL Champion twice with the 1956 New York Giants and 1964 Cleveland Browns.

 He has been a player in more NFL championship games than just about any player in NFL history.
 Tom Brady has also played and started in 8 title games, all Super Bowls.

 Hall of Fame Left Tackle and Place Kicker Lou Groza played in 9 NFL Championship games plus 4 AAFC Championship games (All American Football Conference 1946–1949).
-Lou Groza was back up Offensive lineman in 2 Championship games and starting Left Tackle for 2 in the AAFC title games.
-In the NFL Groza was starting Left Tackle in 7 NFL championship games (1950–1955 & 1957) and Place Kicker in 2 more (1964 & 1965).
+Lou Groza was back up Offensive lineman in 2 Championship games and a starting Left Tackle for 2 in the AAFC title games.
+In the NFL, Groza was starting Left Tackle in 7 NFL championship games (1950–1955 & 1957) and Place Kicker in 2 more (1964 & 1965).